Management of attention deficit hyperactivity disorder: Guanfacine

+Clonidine

 An α_{2A} adrenergic receptor agonist has also been approved in the US.
 Clonidine was initially developed as a treatment for high blood pressure.
 Low doses in evenings and/or afternoons are sometimes used in conjunction with stimulants to help with sleep and because clonidine sometimes helps moderate impulsive and oppositional behavior and may reduce tics.
 It may be more useful for comorbid Tourette syndrome.

 Other

 Some medications used to treat ADHD are prescribed off-label, outside the scope of their US government approved indications for various reasons.
 The U.S. FDA requires two clinical trials to prove a potential drug's safety and efficacy in treating ADHD.
 The drugs below have not been through these tests, so the efficacy is unproven (however these drugs have been licensed for other indications, so have been proven to be safe in those populations) and proper dosage and usage instructions are not as well characterized.